The Ministry of

 d) Photographs.

-e) Stationery and writing material; adhesives for stationery or household
+e) Stationery and writing material; adhesives for stationery or household purposes.

 f) Artist's materials (other than colors or varnish).